Ayushkada/Journaling-App-Backend/Backend/README.md

 This is the backend for a journaling application built with FastAPI.
 It exposes secure, RESTful API endpoints for user authentication, journal management, goal tracking, and AI-powered analysis.
 The system helps users reflect on their mental and emotional health while tracking personal progress through data insights.

 ## 🔑 Features
-- **JWT Authentication**: Secure user login, signup, and Apple Sign-In support, backed by PostgreSQL.
+- **JWT Authentication**: Secure user login, signup, Apple Sign-In, and Google OAuth support, backed by PostgreSQL.
 - **Goal Management**: Create, update, and track personal goals with automatic analysis and progress tracking.
 - **Journaling System**: Add, edit, and delete journal entries, stored securely with encrypted insights.
 - **AI-Driven Analysis**: NLP models from Hugging Face power sentiment detection, goal extraction, and self-talk feedback.